Arman458/hamster-pos-challenge/README.md

 # HamsterPOS - Mini E-Commerce Flutter Challenge

-This repository contains the complete solution for the Flutter Mini-E-Commerce (Admin + User) coding challenge.
+This repository contains my submission for the Flutter Mini-E-Commerce (Admin + User) coding challenge.
 The project is structured as a modular monolith with a Spring Boot backend and a Flutter frontend, demonstrating a full-stack application that is clean, scalable, and ready for future microservice extraction.

 ## Demo